× Home Overview Environmental Stations Engagement Resources Contact

 4Draft EIR Development

-• Draft environmental document that highlights the results of the analysis of alternatives, environmental impacts and identification of mitigation measures.
+• Draft environmental document that highlights the results of the analysis of alternatives, environmental impacts, and identification of mitigation measures.

 5State Clearinghouse Submittal

-• Public agency distributes Notice of Completion of the Draft EIR for state agency review.
+• Public agency distributes Notice of Completion of the draft EIR for state agency review.

-• A Notice Of Availability (NOA) of Draft EIR is placed within local/regional newspapers.
+• A Notice of Availability (NOA) of draft EIR is placed within local/regional newspapers.

 • Mailer sent to project contact list promoting NOA/Public Comment Period.

-• Environmental document is circulated electronically through website, housed at key community repositories and distributed to partner agencies for review and submission of comments within a formal public comment period.
+• Environmental document is circulated electronically through website, housed at key community repositories, and distributed to partner agencies for review and submission of comments within a formal public comment period.

-• Public Meeting held to share Draft EIR and seek formal input through a number of mediums including but not limited to: letters, emails, website submission, comment cards and court reporter transcripts.
+• Public Meeting held to share draft EIR and seek formal input through a number of mediums including but not limited to: letters, emails, website submission, comment cards, and court reporter transcripts.

 7Preparation of Response to Comments